OverviewTrail Status: Open

 With three trails to choose from (or the option of combining them all) the Motu Trails offer a range of cycling itineraries depending on your age, fitness level and riding ability.

 The Motu Road Trail goes from the end of the Dunes Trail to the rustic settlement of Matawai, 67km away.
-It follows a quiet country road past scenic farmland and through forested conservation reserves, with just the right amount of hills to suit those keen to build up their fitness.
+It follows a quiet country road past scenic farmland and through forested conservation reserves.
+There’s a solid 3km climb after the settlement of Motu that requires reasonable fitness, but the views over Motu Valley are worth it.

 The Pakihi Track is the third trail in the Motu trilogy, and although it is mostly downhill it includes Grade 4 (Advanced) mountain biking on a narrow trail through remote native forest.

-The 91km Motu Trails Loop offers you a taste of all three of the Motu Trails, starting and ending your ride in Opotiki.
+The 91km Loop Ride offers you a taste of all three of the Motu Trails, starting and ending your ride in Opotiki.

 The Motu Trails traverse a remote area of New Zealand.
 If you're planning a long ride you’ll need to go well prepared.